-Table 21.
+Table 24.
 Remediation/Probation Plan Details

-Remediation Plan Establishment Maximum Time Frame of Remediation Plan Completion Probation Plan Establishment

-Program # of business days from the course completion date # of calendar days from the date of issuance # of business days - academic probation/disciplinary probation

-A.S. in PTA 2 3 3

-A.O.S. in UT A.O.S. in VUT 3 14 3/module

-A.S. in MRI

-A.S. in NM

-A.S. in RT 5 5

-A.S. in VN 5 5
+Remediation Plan Establishment Maximum Time Frame of Remediation Plan Completion Probation Plan Establishment Program # of business days from the course completion date # of calendar days from the date of issuance # of business days - academic probation/disciplinary probation A.S. in PTA A.O.S. in RC 2 3 3 A.O.S. in UT A.O.S. in CUT A.O.S. in VUT 3 14 3/module A.S. in MRI A.S. in NM A.S. in RT A.S. in VN B.S. in RT 5 5 5 MA DA VN 21 ADN, LVN-RN BSN, LVN-BSN, RN-BSN, BSN- MSN B.S. in DMI 5 21 5 Disciplinary only A.O.S. in RT Next Business Day 5 3 XTMAS Next Business Day 5 3

-A.S. in VMT

-B.S. in RT 5

-РТ

-MA

-& MAPHL 21

-DA

-VN 5

-ADN, LVN-RN Disciplinary only

-BSN, LVN-BSN,

-RN-BSN, BSN- 5 21 21

-MSN

-B.S. in DMI

-A.O.S. in RT Next Business Day 5 3

-XTMAS Next Business Day 5 3

-\Applies to General Education courses only.
+Applies to General Education courses only.

-Additional information for Associate of Science in MRI (A.S. in MRI), Associate of Science in Physical Therapist Assistant (A.S. in PTA), Associate of Science in Radiologic Technology (A.S. in RT), Associate of Occupational Science in

-Radiologic Technology (A.O.S. in RT), Associate of Occupational Science in Ultrasound Technology (A.O.S. in UT), and Associate of Occupational Science in Vascular Ultrasound Technology (A.O.S. in VUT) Programs
+Additional information for Associate of Science in MRI (A.S. in MRI), Associate of Science in Physical Therapist Assistant (A.S. in PTA), Associate of Science in Radiologic Technology (A.S. in RT), Associate of Occupational Science in Radiologic Technology (A.O.S. in RT), Associate of Occupational Science in Ultrasound Technology (A.O.S. in UT), Associate of Occupational Science in Cardiac Ultrasound Technology (A.O.S. in CUT), and Associate of Occupational Science in Vascular Ultrasound Technology (A.O.S. in VUT) Programs maximum of 2 courses per module and are not to exceed the total of two (2) times throughout the entire duration of the program.

-Students in the Associate of Occupational Science in Ultrasound Technology and Associate of Occupational Science in Vascular Ultrasound Technology Programs may be placed on remediation only for a maximum of 2 courses per module and are not to exceed the total of two (2) times throughout the entire duration of the program.
+Students in the Associate of Occupational Science in Ultrasound Technology, Associate of Occupational Science in Cardiac Ultrasound Technology, and Associate of Occupational Science in Vascular Ultrasound Technology Programs may be placed on remediation only for a maximum of 2 courses per module and are not to exceed the total of two (2) times throughout the entire duration of the program.

-Students in the Associate of Science in Radiology Technology Program, Associate of Occupational Science in Radiology Technology Program, and Associate of Nuclear Medicine Technology Program may be placed on remediation only for a maximum of 2 courses per module and are not to exceed the total of two (2) times throughout the entire duration of the program.
+Students in the Associate of Science in Radiologic Technology Program, Associate of Occupational Science in Radiologic Technology Program, and Associate of Nuclear Medicine Technology Program may be placed on remediation only for a

-Students may be placed on academic probation during any course (didactic, lab and/or clinical evaluations) if a grade of less than a "C" is achieved.
+Students may be placed on academic probation during any course (didactic, lab, or clinical evaluations) if their final score is 60% or greater.
+Students who score below 60% are not eligible for remediation.

-If a student is placed on academic probation, he/she must meet with the instructor and Program Director or designee within the time frame specified in table Remediation/Probation Plan Details to prepare a probationary plan of action explicitly stating expectations that must be met during the probationary period.
+If a student is placed on academic probation, they must meet with the instructor and Program Director or designee within the time frame specified in table Remediation/Probation Plan Details to prepare a probationary plan of action explicitly stating expectations that must be met during the probationary period.
 The probationary plan of action identifies the areas of concern and the goals for improvement.
-The probation plan of action is designed on an individual basis and is not calculated into the overall course grade, nor is it considered "extra credit".
-The consequence of failing to meet the level of expectations and failing to ultimately receive a passing grade for the course will result in the offer of a remedial plan of action.
+The probation plan of action is designed individually and is not calculated into the overall course grade, nor is it considered "extra credit."
+The consequence of failing to meet the expectations and failing to receive a passing grade for the course ultimately will result in the offer of a remedial action plan.

-A plan for improvement will be initiated with specific due dates.
-Academic probationary status is lifted once the student has met the expectations as defined within the probationary plan of action and has completed the course in satisfactory academic standing.
-Student receives a final passing grade for the course after being placed on probation.
+An improvement plan will be initiated with specific due dates.
+Academic probationary status is lifted once the student has met the expectations defined within the probationary plan of action and completed the course in satisfactory academic standing.
+The student receives a final passing grade for the course after being placed on probation.
 This final grade will be reflected on the Student's transcript.